devtut/generate/docs/python/classes.md

 ```

-Class variables can be accessed on instances of this class, but assigning to the instance attribute will create an instance variable which shadows the class variable
+Class variables can be accessed on instances of this class, but assigning to the class attribute will create an instance variable which shadows the class variable

 ```
 c2.x = 4